 The B/X system, or the 0e system that B/X was meant to update, were built on this paradigm, and that's where my tastes and preferences were "frozen" so to speak, so all of those elements are still very important to me, and any game that fails to address them fails period.

 But of course, B/X and 0e do a number of things that I don't like.
-Rather than reiterate them again, I'll refer you to the tag OSR over there on my tags list, and suggest that if you need to, you read those posts again.
+Rather than reiterate them again, I'll refer you to the tag OSR over there on my tags list, and suggest that if you need to, you read some of those posts again.

 But Microlite really kind of does the best of all worlds.
 It provides exactly what I need with regards to the dot-points above.
-It's sufficiently compatible (without any undo work) with d20 material that I can actually use d20 material if I want to in an m20 game.
+It's sufficiently compatible (without any undue work) with d20 material that I can actually use d20 material if I want to in an m20 game.
 And it's sufficiently flexible that it doesn't need to refer to the fundamental premise of D&D. In fact, one of the things that I really like about it is that it's very flexible and the same system, with only minor tweaks, can be used in pretty much any genre.
 I've already got a customized dark fantasy iteration that borrows from traditional D&D-like m20 as well as Western-themed m20 games, I've got a more D&D-like iteration (in my EBERRON REMIXED tag, and I've got an iteration that hybridizes those two paradigms too (CULT OF UNDEATH).
 I've got a customized STAR WARS iteration, and I've got a superhero iteration in use for my Guardians of the Galaxy-like superhero/space opera setting AD ASTRA (which needs more work, by the way.)